 Definition of Authoritative Parenting

 In a nutshell, authoritative parenting is a strategy that seeks to set reasonable rules and guidelines that are in the best interests of the child.
-The rules provide structure while still allowing room for the child to explore, test, and begin the process of learning what constitutes acceptable behavior.
+The rules provide structure while still allowing room for the child to explore, test, and begin the process of learning what constitutes acceptable behaviour.
 Authoritative parenting is also a model that allows parents to express love and affection with no worries that loving expression will undermine their control of the home.

 Instead of a rigid environment where there is no margin for deviation from the house rules, authoritative parenting makes it clear the parents are in charge of the household and will set limits.
 At the same time, this methodology also encourages a degree of flexibility in the child rearing process.
 This flexibility makes it possible for parents to assess a given situation and take action that is appropriate rather than falling back on disciplinary measures that may or may not help the child to mature.